aedobbyn/postal/README.md

 <br>

-#### Multiple origins
+#### Multiple zips

 You can provide a vector of zips and map them nicely into a dataframe.

-Rows corresponding to origin zones that are not in use get `NA`s in their destination and zone columns.
+If an origin zip is supplied that is not in use (see a list of these), it is messaged and included in the output with missing values in the other columns.

 ``` r
 origin_zips <- c(1, "007", 123)